Sound and Complete Verification of Polynomial Networks

 \subsection{Efficient power method for spectral radius computation of the lower bounding Hessian}

 By using interval propagation, one can easily compute sound lower and upper bounds on each position of the Hessian matrix, compute the lower bounding Hessian and perform a power method with it to obtain the spectral radius $\rho$.
 However, this method would not scale well to high dimensional scenarios.
-For instance, in the STL10 case, with $96\times96$ RGB images ($d = 96\cdot96\cdot3 = 27,648$) our Hessian matrix would require in the order of $O(d^{2}) = O(10^{9})$ real numbers to be stored.
+For instance, in the STL10 dataset \citep{STL10} with the input dimension $d = 96\cdot96\cdot3 = 27,648$ in each color image, our Hessian matrix would require in the order of $O(d^{2}) = O(10^{9})$ real numbers to be stored.
 This makes it intractable to perform a power method over such an humongous matrix, or even to compute the lower bounding Hessian.
 Alternatively, we take advantage of \rebuttal{the possibility of expressing the $\bm{L}_{\bm{H}}$ matrix as a sum of rank-1 matrices, to enable performing a power method over it.}

 \textbf{Standard power method for spectral radius computation}